Who is 'Baby Yoda' in The Mandalorian? Here are some of our wildest theories so far

 -- Sean Keane, Staff Reporter

-Discuss: Who or what is 'Baby Yoda' in The Mandalorian?
+Discuss: What is 'Baby Yoda' in The Mandalorian?
 Our wildest theories so far

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.